Waking Up from Reasonable

 On November 30, 2017 I drove off, and welcomed the unknown.
 Life had grander plans than I ever fathomed.

 It’s been an entire life’s journey in five years’ time.
 Right off the bat I fell into a honeymoon phase of wandering.
 Then confusion, regret and utter loneliness strangled me for more than a year.
-I walked through the valley of the shadow of death and came out the other side.
+I waded through the mud and came out the other side.
 Openness and curiosity took center stage.
-Now the clarity and lightness that is who I am gets free rein to be.
+Now I have free rein to be.

 I began living in the question: What if decisions aren’t mine to make and I can’t get it wrong?